-With the COVID-19 pandemic compelling most of the world to impose a lockdown and businesses to transition to remote working, an IT team can significantly support small businesses and help them keep functioning.
+With the COVID-19 pandemic compelling most of the world to impose a lockdown and businesses to transition to remote working, an IT team can significantly support small businesses and help them with business continuity to keep functioning.

 An IT team, whether outsourced or in-house, can support small businesses in five common areas, according to requests from their company’s clients.
 These areas are discussed as follows.